MxSyFy/SoccerFanHub/README.md

 ## Stretch Goals

 - **User Authentication:** Allow users to register, log in, and log out.
-- **Favorite Teams and Matches:** Let users manage their favorite teams and matches.
+- **Favorite Teams and Matches:** Let users choose and manage their favorite teams.